0x0pcode/tools/notes/gcc-notes.md

   - Set disassembly to Intel syntax
   - add it to ~/.gdbinit to automatically set it to Intel syntax every time you run GDB

+- `(gdb) info line main`
+  - Show information about function including start and end address

+- `(gdb) disas STARTADDRESS ENDADDRESS`
+  - Disassembly the function from start to end addresses